MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/environment-controller-core.md

 ---
-title: "The top-level classes: Environment, Controller, and CoreWebView2"
+title: "Main classes for WebView2: Environment, Controller, and Core"
-description: "Overview of how the top-level WebView2 classes work: Environment, Controller, and CoreWebView2."
+description: "Overview of how the top-level WebView2 classes or interfaces work together: CoreWebView2Environment, CoreWebView2Controller, and CoreWebView2."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual